apigee/apijam/Labs/Appendix/Pivotal - Apigee Service Broker Microgateway plan/README.md

 	{"hello":"hello from cf app"}
 	```

-# Lab Video

-If you are lazy and don’t want to implement this use case, it’s OK.
-You can watch this short video.
-Guess what, the lab owner is equally lazy.
-We will update the lab video soon!

 # Summary

 In this lab you have added API Management via Microgateway to an API created in PCF.